hshipper/HockeyProjects/README.md

 # HockeyProjects

+## Update

+This project is no longer in the works, as it turns out that crawling sports-reference pages is agains their TOS and will result in IP bans.
+As a result I can't recommend that anybody try to actually use this.

 ##Find first career goals for/against

 This repository contains five (so far) scripts.
 When sourced in combination (getfirstgoals.R must be sourced last),